balderdashy/sails-docs/concepts/ORM/errors.md

 The one time an adapter error _is_ the result of a problem with the request is when there is a uniqueness constraint violation.

-In the case of problem with the adapter, the error will have `name: 'AdapterError'`.
+In the case of a problem with the adapter, the error will have `name: 'AdapterError'`.

 ##### Uniqueness